himanshu864/DevObs/Artificial Intelligence.md

 - Limitations: can be too slow for complex games with many possible moves.

 **Alpha-Beta pruning**
-- Alpha - best value that the maximizer currently can guarantee can that level or above.
+- Alpha - best value that the maximizer currently can guarantee at that level or above.
-- Beta - best value that the minimizer currently can guarantee can that level or above.
+- Beta - best value that the minimizer currently can guarantee at that level or above.
 - Initially $\alpha = -\infty$ and $\beta = \infty$.
 - Prune when $\alpha \ge \beta$.
 - Maximum node updates $\alpha$ from children, and similarly minimum updates $\beta$.